UQ-RCC/pitschi-docs/userguide.md

 > Please make sure you have **booked instrument in PPMS booking system.**
 > If it is not booked, please goto Step 2.

+1) Mount RDM collection
+2) create project in local folder
+3) Create Today shortcut on desktop
+4) copy your data in Today's folder
+5) Syncing of data to RDM periodically

 ## Step 5: Logout of PPMS Tracker.